 It was the phrase that was plastered on t-shirts for the Saskatchewan Roughriders players and staff in 2013.
 Their off-season mimicked the motto in terms of the perception that the team was pushing all the chips in.
 Geroy Simon, Ricky Foley, John Chick, Rey Williams and Dwight Anderson were some of the moves made to bolster the Roughriders roster to win a Grey Cup at home.

 So, you know the ‘all in’ motto was expected to return to Saskatchewan.
 Fans were anticipating some more big splashes of big names to arrive to see if they could rekindle the magic of a championship in their new home.

 Roughriders general manager Jeremy O’Day has heard it all winter.
-Actually he’s heard it from his first availability after the 2021 campaign ended a win short a Grey Cup appearance for the second straight season.
+Actually, he’s heard it from his first availability after the 2021 campaign ended a win short of a Grey Cup appearance for the second straight season.

 O’Day has said it repeatedly throughout the last few months, that he’s ‘all-in’ every year and reiterated it again Thursday when the Roughriders brass met with the national media in their season preview availability.

 Their recent success, albeit without a Grey Cup appearance since 2013, has O’Day believing there was no sense changing too much with an already impressive roster.

 “We feel like we have a lot of good players on the roster and maybe didn’t feel like we had to go out and change as much as every one would think,” he said.